Catedral de San Felipe Apóstol (Arecibo, Puerto Rico)

-The Cathedral of St. Philip the Apostle (Spanish: Catedral de San Felipe Apóstol) is the Roman Catholic cathedral of Arecibo, Puerto Rico, and the seat of the Diocese of Arecibo since its establishment in 1960.
+The Cathedral of St. Philip the Apostle (Spanish: Catedral de San Felipe Apóstol) is the Catholic cathedral of Arecibo, Puerto Rico, and the seat of the Diocese of Arecibo since its establishment in 1960.

 Description

 The cathedral of Arecibo is Puerto Rico's second-largest church after the Metropolitan Cathedral Basilica of San Juan.
 The plan is rectangular with three naves; the side naves are cut short to allow large flanking chapels, which occupy almost half the length of the church.
 The apse is semicircular, and has an unusual half-dome covering it.
 The facade is a triangular composition of three stages.
 The top stage, a short central tower, is a later addition, according to local architects and historians.
 Neoclassic ornamentation is used in an academic fashion on the lowest stage, but the other two show a less traditional use of bands and pilasters.
 The Renaissance-style windows are uncommon in Puerto Rican churches, but the central tower over the entrance is a common motif used throughout the island.